 | Sleep Tools | Relaxation before sleep |

-These resources can complement other mental wellness practices such as exercise, healthy routines, and supportive social connections.
+These tools can complement healthy routines such as exercise, proper sleep, and social connections.

 Frequently Asked Questions About Mental Health Apps